JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 ## Credits

-Thomas Wahl (wahltho) for the implementation of the descent tables for the 737NG series.
+Thomas W. (wahltho) for the implementation of the descent tables for the 737NG series.